onzfonz/appdevhelp/src/docs/tjspacevehicle.md

 ## Q: I'm having trouble creating an array!

-1. Did you declare a Space array object?
+1. Did you declare a Location array object?
-2. Did you use the keyword new to instantiate the Space array?
+2. Did you use the keyword new to instantiate the Location array?

 >     arrayRefVar = new dataType[arraySize];